stefanwinkel/katacoda-scenarios/docker_defense_401/step3.md

 For containers whose processes must run as the root user within the container, you can re-map this user to a less-privileged user on the Docker host.

 The mapped user is assigned a range of UIDs which function within the namespace as normal UIDs from 0 to 65536, but have no privileges on the host machine itself.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/wMjHunoR0zQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Use Network Namespace

+When containers are launched, a network interface is defined and  create.
+This gives the container a unique IP address and interface.

+`docker run -it alpine ip addr show`{{execute}}

+By changing the namespace to host, instead of the  container's network being isolated with its interface, the process will  have access to the host machines network interface.

+`docker run -it --net=host alpine ip addr show`{{execute}}

+If the process listens on ports, they'll be listened on the host interface and mapped to the container.